 In addition, I have the following related experience:

 Also, I have been counsel on a number of matters related to the jurisdiction of arbitral tribunals including:

-Recent examples of arbitral hearings in which I have been lead counsel (of a team of colleagues from my firm) include a one week hearing in October 2011 (involving approximately $50 million), a two week hearing in May 2012 (involving approximately $40 million), and a one week hearing in September 2012 (involving approximately $45 million).
+Recent examples of arbitral hearings in which I have been lead counsel (of a team of colleagues from my firm) include a one week hearing in October 2011 (involving approximately $50 million), a two week hearing in May 2012 (involving approximately $40 million), a one week hearing in September 2012 (involving approximately $45 million), and a two week hearing resolved on the eve of the hearing in February 2014 (involving approximately $45 million).